bbaum11/internship2025_stuff/k8s_salt/readme.md

 In order for RKE2 to operate without issues, firewalld, which interferes with canal's networking, must be disabled.

 ## Maintenance
-the cluster can be managed and monitored with the `kubectl` command, located in `/var/lib/rancher/rke2/bin` directory, and the `k9s` command, located in `/usr/local/bin`. both of these tools will need the `KUBECONFIG` environment variable to be set to `/etc/rancher/rke2/rke2.yaml`. new resources can be created as manifests and deployed normally with kubectl, or they can be placed in `/var/lib/rancher/rke2/server/manifests` on the server node, which will automatically
+the following tools are used to manage the cluster. both require the KUBECONFIG environment variable to be set to `/etc/rancher/rke2/rke2.yaml`.
+- **Kubectl**
+ - this is the standard kubectl executable, but it is located in the `/var/lib/rancher/rke2/bin`
+ - while resources can be created and deleted with this, it is *not* recommended to try to delete any resources deployed from `/var/lib/rancher/rke2/server/manifests`, as this will cause issues with removing the namespace.
+ - it requires the KUBECONFIG environment variable to be correctly set
+- **k9s**
+ - this tool is used to monitor and manage the cluster through a gui, located in `/usr/local/bin`
+ - it also requires the KUBECONFIG environment variable to be correctly set resources can be added normally with kubectl, but the recommended way is to place the manifests into `/var/lib/rancher/rke2/server/manifests`. this deploys them automatically every time the server is restarted.

 ## Removal
 uh...